 - Neurological disorders

 - Adrenal disorders (e.g. Addison’s disease, Cushing’s syndrome)

 Bipolar disorder is commonly misdiagnosed as depression since most people with bipolar disorder seek help when they’re in the depressive stage of the illness.
-When they’re in the manic stage, they don’t recognize the problem.
-What’s more, most people with bipolar disorder are depressed a much greater percentage of the time than they are manic or hypomanic.
+When they’re in the manic phase and feel on top of the world, they don’t recognize they have a problem.
+Of course, people with bipolar disorder are depressed to a greater extent of the time.

-Being misdiagnosed with depression is a potentially dangerous problem because the treatment for bipolar depression is different than for regular depression.
+Being misdiagnosed with depression is a potentially dangerous problem because treating bipolar depression is different from regular depression.
 In fact, antidepressants can actually make bipolar disorder worse.
 So it’s important to see a mood disorder specialist who can help you figure out what’s really going on.

 Indicators that your depression is really bipolar disorder

 - You’ve experienced repeated episodes of major depression

 - You had your first episode of major depression before age 25